 Iowa State University

-A major expansion of the Small Animal Hospital at the Iowa State University College of Veterinary Medicine was completed this summer.
-This project added more than 17,000 square feet of new space and renovate more than 88,000 square feet of space in the existing building.
+A major expansion of the Small Animal Hospital at the Iowa State University College of Veterinary Medicine was completed in summer 2012.
+The Hixson-Lied Small Animal Hospital entails more than 17,000 square feet of new space and more than 88,000 square feet of renovated space in the existing building.
 This follows construction of the 108,000 square foot, $48 million equine and food animal hospital completed in 2008.
 Both hospitals are part of the Dr. W. Eugene and Linda Lloyd Veterinary Medical Center.

-The new hospital is double the size of the older Small Animal Hospital through renovations to spaces vacated when large animal services moved to the new large animal building and by constructing new space.
+The new hospital doubled the size of the older Small Animal Hospital through renovations to spaces vacated when large animal services moved to the new large animal building and by constructing new space.

 The facility includes new and updated: